 Note that it won't always be possible to manually specify the h_matrix through this method, specifically if changing the h_matrix could change the nature of the transform.
-See h_matrix_is_mutable for how you can discover if the h_matrix is allowed to be set for a given class.
+See h_matrix_is_mutable for how you can discover if the h matrix is allowed to be set for a given class.

-•copy (bool, optional) - If False, do not copy the h_matrix.
-Useful for performance.

-•skip_checks (bool, optional) - If True, skip checking.
+- •value (ndarray) The new homogeneous matrix to set. - •copy (bool, optional) If False, do not copy the h_matrix.
+Useful for performance. - •skip checks (bool, optional) If True, skip checking.
 Useful for performance.